Sri Lankan wambatu moju(batu moju or eggplant moju).

 Instructions

-3. Place the thick strips of eggplant in a bowl or a flat surface.
+- Place the thick strips of eggplant in a bowl or on a flat surface.

-6. gradually increase heat for the oil to reach frying temperature.
+- Gradually increase the heat for the oil to reach frying temperature.

-7. Make sure you have a steady oil temperature, do not let it smoke, this would lead to burnt strips of eggplant.
+- Make sure you have a steady oil temperature; do not let it smoke, as this would lead to burnt strips of eggplant.

-9. Gently squeeze out any extra liquid off the eggplant strips
+- Gently squeeze out any extra liquid from the eggplant strips

-11. Place the fried eggplant/brinjal in paper towels to absorb oil.
+- Place the fried eggplant/brinjal on paper towels to absorb oil.

-15. Combine well until sugar dissolves, taste the pickling sauce and see if there is a balance of taste between sour, sweet and heat. adjust accordingly.
+- Combine well until sugar dissolves, taste the pickling sauce and see if there is a balance of taste between sour, sweet and heat.
+Adjust accordingly.

 Recommended Products